tliron/em-dash/README.md

 * Icon dragging
 * Scrollable if there are too many icons
 * Sometimes in always visible the struts don't seem to work
+* In touch-to-show, make sure it is shown in overview!
+Also on all monitors!